Softball

 Instructional: 1 game a week on Sundays.

-Juniors and Seniors: Teams will play 10-12 games over the course of the season during weekdays.
+12U and 14U: Teams will play 10-12 games over the course of the season during weekdays.
 These levels are eligible for additional playoff games after the regular season.

 Uniforms and Equipment